KaplanAlex/rl-sonic/README.md

 Agent's behavior at the beginning of training.
 Moves are selected randomly as the agent explores its environment.

+## Training End

+After playing 1000 games, the agent is able to win the level with easy.

 ## Implementation
 I designed and trained the following models to play Sonic.
 The agent made decisions solely through the observation of the pixel values in each frame of the game over time.